3 Stunning National Parks to Visit Near Quebec City

 Saguenay

 The majestic fjord is a must-see.
-You can contemplate it by taking the hiking trails of the Fjord-du-Saguenay National Park (among the most popular are the Sentier de la Statue, in the Baie-Éternité sector, and the short Sentier de l’Anse-de-Tabatière, in the picturesque village of l’Anse-Saint-Jean), by taking a cruise aboard La Marjolaine or by taking the Navettes maritimes du Fjord, which allows you to stop at various sites and villages between La Baie and Tadoussac, without a car.
+You can contemplate it by taking the hiking trails of the Fjord-du-Saguenay National Park (among the most popular are the Sentier de la Statue, in the Baie-Éternité sector, and the short Sentier de l’Anse-de-Tabatière, in the picturesque village of l’Anse-Saint-Jean), by taking the Navettes maritimes du Fjord, which allows you to stop at various sites and villages between La Baie and Tadoussac, without a car.
 This second option is particularly popular with cyclists, who can alternate between segments on water and on wheels.

 For families, the Parc aventure Cap Jaseux, in Saint-Fulgence, at the mouth of the fjord, offers aerial courses adapted to different levels, sea kayaking, a via ferrata, hiking trails, mushroom and wild plant picking, and unusual lodging.
 Thrill-seekers should not resist climbing the rock walls of the via ferrata in the Fjord-du-Saguenay National Park, Baie-Éternité sector, considered one of the most beautiful courses of its kind in the province.